xodus2002/macOS-gf63-10sc-oc-cfg/README.md

 ## My specs
 CPU: Intel Core i5-10300H @ 2.5GHz (turbo 4.50GHz) 4c/8t
 RAM: 2x16 GB DDR4 3200MHz
 dGPU: NVIDIA GTX 1650 Max-Q 4GB GDDR6 (obviously this won't be used)
 iGPU: Intel UHD 630

 # What works and doesn't work, and partially works
 Works: WiFi, keyboard, touchpad, USB ports

-Doesn't work: Bluetooth, dGPU (only up to High Sierra), Audio (broken in Beta 2+ and final, will find a fix later)
+Doesn't work: Bluetooth, dGPU (only up to High Sierra), Audio (broken in Beta 2+ and final, use [MyKextInstaller](https://github.com/Mirone/MyKextInstaller)

-Partially works: Backlight (sometimes it does turn on, sometimes doesn't, only fix is to close the lid, then open it back up or wait till it refreshes the screen)
+Partially works: Backlight (sometimes it does turn on, sometimes doesn't, only fix is to close the lid, then open it back up or wait till it refreshes the screen), Wi-Fi (only on the installer, on desktop you need to use [HeliPort](https://github.com/OpenIntelWireless/HeliPort) and connect to wi-fi from there

 # Before doing the install, disable these options in the BIOS
 ![image](https://github.com/user-attachments/assets/74ee35b7-a238-45e1-b10c-fb40278eeb60)